Air date: January 27, 1961

-- Humans Through Alien Eyes: Apparently humans are creepy little space weirdos (whose pressure/environment suits look more like hollowed-out versions of Robby the Robot) that like to attack old ladies for no clear reason.
+- Humans Through Alien Eyes: Apparently, humans are creepy little space weirdos (whose pressure/environment suits look more like hollowed-out versions of Robby the Robot) that like to attack old ladies for no clear reason.

 - No Name Given: We never find out what the woman's name is, or if she even has one.
-We also only get the name of one of the two invaders (Gresham).
+We also get the name of only one of the two invaders (Gresham).